Doubly transitive groups and cyclic quandles: Proof of Theorem

-The permutation groups of Table~\ref{tab:cameron} are not permutation isomorphic to $\Inn(X)$.
-Hence $\Inn(X)$ is solvable.
-Since $X$ is simple and $\Inn(X)$ is solvable, there exists a prime number $p$ and $m\in\N$ such that $X$ is an Alexander quandle of size $p^m$ by \cite[Thm.~3.9]{MR1994219}. \end{proof}
+Since $G$ is the inner group of a quandle, we conclude from Lemma~\ref{lem:nontrivial_center} and the previous argument that $G$ is solvable.
+Since $X$ is a simple quandle and its inner group $G$ is solvable, there exists a prime number $p$ and $m\in\N$ such that $X$ is an Alexander quandle of size $p^m$ by \cite[Thm.~3.9]{MR1994219}. \end{proof}

-\subsubsection{Acknowledgement}
+\section{Acknowledgement}

 The author thanks E. Clark, S. Kamada, A. Lochmann, J. McCarron, H. Tamaru and K. Wada for several helpful comments.
-The referee deserves thanks for careful reading and many useful comments.
+Special thanks go to G. Bianco for interesting conversations and to G. Robinson for the group-theoretic argument used in the proof of Theorem~\ref{thm:2transitive_is_alexander}.
 This work is supported by Conicet, UBACyT 20020110300037, ICTP, and the Alexander von Humboldt Foundation.